 - The NOD flamethrowers in C&C3 both resemble real world flamethrowers in action and are insanely awesome against most targets; the flame tank is considered the go-to vehicle for most NOD players, and its infantry equivalent also has its uses (being near immune to anti vehicle weapons helps).
 In addition to nearly instant killing infantry units, they also burn down structures in mere seconds.
 Flame tanks can even be cloaked with the right support power, hidden until they suddenly pop up in the middle of the enemy base, reducing it to ashes with unparalleled speed.
 Then there's the expansion, which added the Black Hand sub-faction, which specializes in flame weapons.
 They lack access to the stealth trick, but their flame weapons can instead be upgraded to do even more damage, to a point they become dangerous against even armored targets, and can take down a structure in the time it takes to blink.
 They also get Nod's standard top-tier walker with the otherwise impractical flamethrower upgrade right out of the box, in addition to the increased damage upgrade.
 Then there's the flamethrower upgrade for their even bigger walker...

 - In the campaign for the FPS offshoot Command & Conquer: Renegade, the flamethrower is one of the single most useful weapons against enemy troops.
 It has a surprisingly long range, deals good damage to pretty much any infantry unit, inflicts damage over time, and best of all, it stunlocks everything in the game except flamethrower troopers; even a passing wash of flame will stop the toughest infantry in their tracks and make them flail about while on fire.
 The only thing it isn't really effective against is the aforementioned flamethrower soldiers.
 The flamethrower will be your go-to close-range weapon for the first half of the campaign until laser weapons become available, and even then it will remain very useful for the rest of the game.
-The game also includes a version which instead uses Tiberium gas, which is much the same except for a slightly shorter range, stunlocking flame troopers (but not chemical troopers), and there being a chance that any enemy you kill with it will instantly mutate into a Visceroid which you will then have to use up ammo for a different weapon to kill.
+The game also includes a version which instead uses Tiberium gas, which is much the same except for even better damage, a slightly shorter range, stunlocking flame troopers (but not chemical troopers), and there being a chance that any enemy you kill with it will instantly mutate into a Visceroid which you will then have to use up ammo for a different weapon to kill.